julie-andre/SecureBankMobileApp/README.md

 If no screen lock settings were find, the app asks the user to define one and don't grant him access to the accounts while the settings have not been adapted.

+Note: I could have added a timer to avoid brute force attempts of authentication but if the user has defined a strong pattern or password, the security should not be compromised.

 ![](./images/Screen_Lock_Settings.PNG)

 >Screen Lock Settings panel is displayed